This post may contain affiliate links. Please see my disclosure policy for details.

 Plus, he was commissioned to paint the famous “Blüemlihalle” frescoes on the vaulted ceiling of Zurich Police Station!

-History of the Giacometti Murals in Zurich Police Station
+History of the Giacometti-Halle in Zurich Police Station

 The Swiss architect Gustav Gull, who created the Swiss National Museum, was commissioned to covert an old orphanage into the Zurich police headquarters.